Roee-Bar/MentorMatch/docs/KAN-20_IMPLEMENTATION_PLAN.md

 # KAN-20: Supervisor Partnerships - Implementation Plan

 ## Overview
 Add supervisor partnership functionality for co-supervising projects together. **Partnerships are project-based** - supervisors form partnerships for specific projects during project creation/editing.
 Supervisors can have multiple active partnerships simultaneously (one per project).
-Partnerships automatically end when projects complete or are cancelled.
+Partnerships automatically end when project status changes to 'completed' OR when projects are deleted.

 **Epic**: KAN-20
 **Status**: Implemented